 Include and exclude items

-This topic describes the process that Profile Management uses to include and exclude items from users’ profiles.
+This article describes the process that Profile Management uses to include and exclude items from users’ profiles.
 Ensure that you understand this process if you decide to modify the default inclusion or exclusion lists to improve the logon and logoff experience of your users.
-To help you determine whether this modification is required, see Which applications?
+To help you determine whether this modification is required, see Which applications are in use.

 You can include and exclude: